Linear and nonlinear analysis of the viscous Rayleigh-Taylor system with Navier-slip boundary conditions: Abstract

 \section{Abstract}

-In this paper, we are interested in the linear and the nonlinear Rayleigh-Taylor instability for the gravity-driven incompressible Navier-Stokes equations with Navier-slip boundary conditions around a laminar smooth density profile $\rho_0(x_2)$ being increasing in an infinite slab $2\pi L\bT \times (-1,1)$ ($L>0$, $\bT$ is the usual 1D torus).
-The linear instability study of the viscous Rayleigh-Taylor model amounts to the study of the following ordinary differential equation of the vertical component of perturbed velocity on the finite interval $(-1,1)$, with the boundary conditions
+In this paper, we are interested in the linear and the nonlinear Rayleigh-Taylor instability for the gravity-driven incompressible Navier-Stokes equations with Navier-slip boundary conditions around a smooth increasing density profile $\rho_0(x_2)$ in a slab domain $2\pi L\bT \times (-1,1)$ ($L>0$, $\bT$ is the usual 1D torus).
+The linear instability study of the viscous Rayleigh-Taylor model amounts to the study of the following ordinary differential equation on the finite interval $(-1,1)$, with the boundary conditions

-where $g>0$ is the gravity constant, $\lambda$ is the growth rate in time, $k$ is the wave number transverse to the density profile and two Navier-slip coefficients $\xi_{\pm}$ are nonnegative constants.
+where $\lambda>0$ is the growth rate in time, $g>0$ is the gravity constant, $k$ is the wave number and two Navier-slip coefficients $\xi_{\pm}$ are nonnegative constants.
 For each $k\in L^{-1}\mathbb{Z}\setminus\{0\}$, we define a threshold of viscosity coefficient $\mu_c(k,\Xi)$ for linear instability.
-So that, in the $k$-supercritical regime, i.e. $\mu>\mu_c(k,\Xi)$, we provide a spectral analysis adapting the operator method of Lafitte-Nguyễn in \cite{LN20} and then prove that there are infinite solutions of \eqref{EqMain}-\eqref{4thBound}.
-Based on infinitely unstable modes of the linearized problem, we consider a wide class of initial data to the nonlinear perturbation problem, extending Grenier's framework \cite{Gre00}, to prove nonlinear Rayleigh-Taylor instability in a high regime of viscosity coefficient, namely $\mu >3\sup_{k\in L^{-1}\mathbb{Z}\setminus\{0\}}\mu_c(k,\Xi)$.
+So that, in the $k$-supercritical regime, i.e. $\mu>\mu_c(k,\Xi)$, we describe a spectral analysis adapting the operator method initiated by Lafitte-Nguyễn \cite{LN20} and then prove that there are infinite nontrivial solutions $(\lambda_n, \phi_n)_{n\geq 1} $ of \eqref{EqMain}-\eqref{4thBound} with $\lambda_n \to 0$ as $n\to \infty$ and $\phi_n\in H^4((-1,1))$.
+Based on the existence of infinitely many normal modes of the linearized problem, we construct a wide class of initial data to the nonlinear equations, extending the previous framework of Guo-Strauss \cite{GS95} and of Grenier \cite{Gre00}, to prove the nonlinear Rayleigh-Taylor instability in a high regime of viscosity coefficient, namely $\mu >3\sup_{k\in L^{-1}\mathbb{Z}\setminus\{0\}}\mu_c(k,\Xi)$.

 \subjclass[2010]{34B07, 47A10, 47B07, 76D05, 76E30}

 \keywords{Navier–Stokes equations, linear growth rate, spectral analysis, Rayleigh--Taylor instability}